The Hows of Us: Domestic

-Foreign
+International

-It was announced by Star Cinema's executive Roxy Liquigan on their Victory Party (September 12) that the movie has grossed $1 million in 5 days (September 6–10) of overseas screening.
+It was announced by Star Cinema's executive, Roxy Liquigan, at their Victory Party (September 12) that the movie has grossed $1 million in 5 days (September 6–10) of international screenings.

 In North America, The Hows of Us earned $537,000 on its first 3 days.
 After 10 days, the movie earned a whopping $1.2 million.
 Movie City News reported that the movie has grossed $1.5M in 17 days of screening in North America.
 In United Kingdom, the movie earned a record-breaking $30,890 in its first 3 days screening in 3 theaters only.
 While in Australia, the movie posted a potent $64,340 gross on its first 3 days of screening.
 Box Office Mojo in UAE reported that the movie earned a record-breaking $369,918 4-day opening gross.

 After 2 weeks of showing abroad, The Hows of Us breach the two-million-US-dollar mark ($2.043 million) announced by TFC on Twitter.
 It is the second film starring Bernardo and Padilla to breach the two-million-US-dollar mark abroad, the first one being their 2015 hit Crazy Beautiful You.

 On September 26, 2018, the figure rose to $2.3 million.

 The Hows of Us has already made $2.675 million (₱144 million), from overseas screenings.